Gilles Simon: 2019: Second ATP final on grass

 Simon started his 2019 season at the Chennai Open.
 Seeded third and the defending champion, he reached the semifinals where he lost to top seed and world No. 6, Kevin Anderson, in a rematch of the final last year.
 Seeded fourth at the Sydney International, he made it to the semifinals where he was defeated by fifth seed, last year finalist, and eventual champion, Alex de Minaur.
 Seeded 29th at the Australian Open, he suffered a second-round loss at the hands of Australian wildcard Alex Bolt.

 In February, Simon competed at the Open Sud de France.
 Seeded fourth, he lost in the second round to compatriot and eventual champion, Jo-Wilfried Tsonga.
 Getting past qualifying at the Rotterdam Open, he was eliminated in the first round by 2014 champion Tomáš Berdych.
 Seeded sixth and two-time champion at the Open 13, he reached the quarterfinals where he was beaten by third seed and world No. 24, David Goffin.
-In March, he played at the Indian Wells Masters.
+In March, he played at the Indian Wells Open.
 Seeded 27th, he lost in the third round to seventh seed, world No. 8, and eventual champion, Dominic Thiem.
-Seeded 23rd at the Miami Open, he was defeated in the second round by compatriot Jérémy Chardy.
+Seeded 23rd at the Miami Open, he was defeated in the second round by Jérémy Chardy.

 Simon started his clay-court season at the Grand Prix Hassan II in Marrakesh.
 Seeded fourth, he reached the semifinals where he lost to three-time champion Pablo Andújar.
 At the Monte-Carlo Masters, he withdrew from his second-round match against 13th seed and world No. 18, Fabio Fognini, due to a back injury.
 Seeded 11th at the Barcelona Open, he lost in the second round to Mackenzie McDonald.
 In Madrid, he fell in the first round to qualifier Hugo Dellien.
 At the Italian Open, he lost in the first round to Philipp Kohlschreiber.
 Seeded 26th at the French Open, he was defeated in the second round by Italian qualifier Salvatore Caruso.

 Simon started his grass-court season at the Stuttgart Open.
 He lost in the second round to seventh seed, world No. 21, and eventual finalist, Félix Auger-Aliassime.